corda/corda-solutions/docs/source/patterns/receipts.rst

 When the participants on the EnablerState chain resolve their transactions they will only resolve down the EnablerState chain, they will never resolve any of the EnabledTransactions which the ReceiptStates were used to enable.
 This is shown by the blue Privacy trace.

-This assumes that the participants on the EnablerChain are not participants on the EnabledTransactions, because then they'd get to see the EnabledTransaction anyway.
+This assumes that the participants on the EnablerState chain are not participants on the EnabledTransactions, because then they'd get to see the EnabledTransaction anyway.

 ----------